These Apple Crumble Bars are made with just 10 simple ingredients and use only one bowl! They're naturally sweetened, gluten-free and vegan too!

 Similar to an apple pie or crisp, you want to quickly toss your apples with some cinnamon, a sweetener (in this case maple syrup), and a touch of starch.
 The starch is optional, but it helps make everything a little more gooey and soft.

-To make this dessert gluten-free and vegan, we're using a blend of quick cooking oats (make sure they're GF!), almond flour and quinoa flour, then tossing in a flax egg instead of a chicken egg.
-I personally love the combo of these ingredients and you'll see them in a lot of my baked goods because all three not only add great texture, but we also get amazing nutrients.
+To make this dessert gluten-free and vegan, we’re using a blend of quick-cooking oats (make sure they’re GF!), almond flour, and quinoa flour, then adding a flax egg instead of a chicken egg.
+I personally love this combination because it adds great texture to baked goods.

 Ingredients